nextflow-io/nextflow/docs/aws.md

 }
 ```

-With the above configuration, processes with the `bigTask` {ref}`process-label` will run on AWS Batch, while the remaining processes with run in the local computer.
+With the above configuration, processes with the `bigTask` `process-label` will run on AWS Batch, while the remaining processes with run in the local computer.

 ### Volume mounts

-:::{versionadded} 19.07.0
+:::info[Version added: 19.07.0]
 :::

 User provided container volume mounts can be provided as shown below: